getify/Functional-Light-JS/apA.md

 `transducers.map(..)` and `transducers.filter(..)` are special helpers that adapt regular predicate or mapper functions into functions that produce a special transform object (with the transducer function wrapped underneath); the library uses these transform objects for transducing.
 The extra capabilities of this transform object abstraction are beyond what we'll explore, so consult the library's documentation for more information.

-Since calling `transformer(..)` produces a transform object and not a typical two-arity transduce-reducer function, the library also provides `toFn(..)` to adapt the transform object to be useable by native array `reduce(..)`:
+Since calling `transformer(..)` produces a transform object and not a typical binary transduce-reducer function, the library also provides `toFn(..)` to adapt the transform object to be useable by native array `reduce(..)`:

 ```js
 words.reduce(